auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 ```
 avaser -i input.pbtxt -o output.pbtxt -c rtsp_persondetect_rtsp.pbtxt
 ```

+To stop the pipeline, press `ctrl + c`

 Upon running, you can watch the output stream using VLC or an alternative by using the link you set in your `output.pbtxt` (i.e `rtsp://vmss.auperatechnologies.com:554/your-output-name`).
 The output video should show a bounding box around each person.

-In essence, `avaser` is VMMS's command that runs a graph/pipeline. `avaser` requires specifying up to three pbtxt files during execution, with the configuration pbtxt being mandatory:
+In essence, `avaser` is VMMS's command that runs a graph/pipeline. `avaser` requires specifying up to three pbtxt files during execution, with the configuration pbtxt being mandatory.
+Here're more details about them:

 - **Configuration pbtxt (specified with `-c`)**